Chao216/authentication/README.md

 userSchema.plugin(encrypt, { secret: secret , encryptedFields:["password"]});
 ```
 note , put the plugin after Schema and before Model. to optionally encrypt files, add `encryptedFields:["password"]`

+mongoose-encryption will encrypt when save(), and decrypt when find().